stephanieelizabeth/redhat-ownCloud/OwnCloudQuickstart.md

 3. Login using URL and Credentials

 #### Desktop

 1. [Download](https://owncloud.org/download/#owncloud-desktop-client) and Launch .msi and configure following the Wizard.

-[Installation Links]: https://owncloud.org/download/#owncloud-desktop-client	"Download the .msi"
+[ownCloud.org]: https://owncloud.org/download/#owncloud-desktop-client	"Link to Download the .msi"

 2. Use the URL of the ownCloud you are connecting to during the set up

 3. Enter login credentials